 “Quite something isn’t he?”

-Felicity looked at her phone.
-At the several queries from Tom.
-She could hear the increasing poutiness in......to read the rest of this story please login or register to read the full story free.
+Felicity looked at......to read the rest of this story please login or register to read the full story free.

 Read all about the wonderful author: E T Costello